Pete Buttigieg had a plan for February. It didn't work out as he hoped. - KTVZ

 “If the dynamics of the race did not dramatically change,” the campaign wrote in a memo, “Democrats could end up coming out of Super Tuesday with Bernie Sanders holding a seemingly insurmountable delegate lead.”

-The question for Buttigieg’s campaign going forward is whether they can recover from their February strategy failing to deliver the momentum they had anticipated.
-Even the most ardent Buttigieg supports believe that, if they can’t, the campaign won’t make it another month.
+The question for Buttigieg’s campaign going forward was whether they could recover from their February strategy failing to deliver the momentum they had anticipated.

 “Somebody once called (running for President) an MRI of the soul,” he said.
 “By the end of it — or, frankly, by the middle of it, you feel like people have gotten to know just about everything about you.”

-Note: This story has been updated to reflect that Buttigieg will end his campaign on Sunday.